February 4, 2023 | 10:30 AM

 Where can I register for a Wellness Walk?

 You must register in advance.
 You’ll be sent a waiver by Wild Heart Nature Connection that must be signed and returned electronically (scanning or photo) via email prior to the walk.
-All forest bathers are required to bring their own masks and wear them at all times they are in the group.
 Things to consider bringing are water, bug spray, sunscreen, tissues, and hand sanitizer or wipes for your personal use.
 Bring a journal and pen, if desired.

 Click the button below to register for a Wellness Walk at Bayard Cutting Arboretum today!

 Wild Heart Nature Connection founder and guide, Linda Lombardo, is certified through the Association of Nature and Forest Therapy Guides and Programs, an international community of forest therapy guides founded in 2012 in Sonoma County, CA. The ANFT combines elements of the Japanese Shinrin-Yoku, Zen meditation, psychotherapy, educational consulting, and nature connection in their certification program and protocol.